zalan0724/webshop/README.md

 ## :star2:Main features:star2:
 - Products are rendered and filtered dinamically
 - Products can be put to cart
+- Each product will have a detailed page with their parameters
 - Parts can be compared with each other (max 3)
-- Google authentication (Next Auth)
+- Google authentication (NextAuth)
 - Cart is stored in firestore linked to the Google account (No personal data is stored)

 ## :rocket:Upcomming features:rocket:
 - An entire computer can be built (parts' compatibility is also checked)
-- Each product will have a detailed page with their parameters
 - Slideshow on the landing page